 - 3Gently pour the steamed milk.

-- 4Top with some whipped cream if you prefer and some more chocolate sauce.
+- 4Finish by adding some whipped cream to the espresso steamed milk mixture, or if you prefer add some more chocolate sauce.

 - 5You can also add some sweetener or not, depending on your taste.